bottledspace/volumetric-spot-noise/README.md

 foilage, as well as to add subtle blur with the low-pass filter that would be much more difficult to achieve using a polygonal technique.

-I believe future work could be done to combine the advantages of this method such as the low-pass filter and weighted order independent transparency with a more traditional curve based approach.
+Future work could be done to combine the advantages of this method such as the low-pass filter and weighted order independent transparency with a more traditional curve based approach.